Dingdong-LIU/Lab1_Chatbot_Rasa/chatbot/00-rasa-init/README.md

 └── tests
     └── test_stories.yml
 ```

-An a quick overview of all the basic files:
+A quick overview of all the basic files:
 * The `domain.yml` file is the file where everything comes together.
-* The `config.yml` file contains the configuration for your machine learning models.
+* The `config.yml` file contains the configuration for your machine-learning models.
 * The `data` folder contains data that your assistant will learn from.
 * The `nlu.yml` file contains examples for your intents and entities.
 * The `stories.yml` file contains examples of conversations turns.
 * The `rules.yml` file contains predefined rules for the dialogue policies.

-We will discuss `actions` in later part of this Tutorial.
+We will discuss `actions` in the later part of this Tutorial.

 ### Useful Commands
 There are a few commands that are good to be aware of from the command line.